nascimento-jgb/nascimento-jgb/README.md

 - 🔭 I'm currently studying Software Engineering at [Hive Helsinki](https://www.hive.fi/en/)
 - 📖 Learning UI/UX design + React and Typescript.
-- 🤘 Looking to collaborate on crative industries and entrepreunal enterprises.
+- 🤘 Looking to collaborate on creative industries and entrepreneurial enterprises.
 - 💬 Ask me about: Endurance sports, classic books, psychology and self-development.
 - 😄 Fun fact: Before programming, I was a designer and fashion specialist.
 - 📫 How to reach me: [LinkedIn profile](https://www.linkedin.com/in/joaog-nascimento/)